Previous dayFebruary 7, 2026Next day

 7.9 km---✓ ReviewedUSGS →

-At 19:51 UTC on February 7, 2026, a magnitude 2.4 tremor occurred 15 km ENE of Falls City, Texas.
-The event originated approximately 7.9 km below the surface, classifying it as shallow crustal.
-The epicenter is at 29.043°, -97.878°.
+This magnitude 2.4 event was detected 15 km ENE of Falls City, Texas on February 7, 2026, with origin time 19:51 UTC.
+The hypocenter lay at 7.9 km, placing this in the shallow crustal category.
+Coordinates: 29.043°, -97.878°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07